Skip to Main Content

 Twitter Facebook

 Staying on campus—or close to it—over spring break?
 BU Today’s got you covered.
-Check out this list of fun events, from art exhibitions to film festivals to symphonies to ski days.
+Check out this list of fun events, from art exhibitions to symphonies to ski days.
 Historically, Boston is one of the best cities for celebrating St. Patrick’s Day, but even if a crowded parade isn’t your thing, this list has plenty of suggestions to keep you busy.

 Divine Color: Hindu Prints from Modern Bengal at the MFA